iLib-js/ilib-mono/README.md

 ilib-loctool-android-layout is a plugin for the loctool that allows it to read and localize android layout xml files.

+## Release Notes

+### v1.0.0

+- initial release
+- support Android layout.xml files
+    - extract and localize strings
+    - externalize some other strings automatically into the strings.xml file

 ## License

 Copyright © 2019, JEDLSoft